How to Use Sales Analytics Tools to Make Smarter Business Decisions

 4. How does predictive analytics help in sales?

-Predictive analytics looks at your past sales data to make smart guesses about the future.
-It can help your team know which leads are most likely to convert and which deals need attention, so they can spend their time where it matters most.
+Predictive analytics uses your past sales data to make informed predictions about the future.
+It helps your team identify which leads are most likely to convert and which deals need attention, so they can focus their time where it matters most.

 Author Bio